azaz08967565/cmpb/README.md

 ```
 sudo make uninstall
 ```
-It is possible to run this programm on Windows, macOS, and other linux distros, but support and release filles will be added later
+It is possible to run this program on Windows, macOS, and other linux distros, but support and release filles will be added later

 # Usage